How to work with the Event Viewer in Windows

 - The software attempted to prepare itself for installation but did not succeed.

-The System log is, as you might expect, for system messages generated by Windows 7 and by other installed software such as device drivers.
+The System log is, as you might expect, for system messages generated by Windows and by other installed software such as device drivers.
 If something fails to load, there will be a log entry for it here, marked as a Warning.
-Here, I show a series of Warnings about my DVD-ROM drive.
-It did not mean the drive failed to work properly.
+In the screenshot below, you can see a Warning about a driver that failed to load on the first attempt.

-This tutorial covered basic use of the Event Viewer, and we only looked at each log, rather than taking any action.
-While the Event Viewer is a program aimed at more advanced users, anyone can find useful information in it.
-In the next tutorial, I’ll talk about some of the ways that information can be put to use.
+This tutorial covered the primary use of the Event Viewer, and we only looked at each log, rather than taking any action.
+While the Event Viewer is a program aimed at more advanced users, anyone can find useful information by using it.
+Do you use Event Viewer to troubleshoot problems on your Windows computer or tablet?
+Share your thoughts in the comments section below.